-Information should be provided about the technology under assessment to include sufficient information on its technical characteristics to differentiate it from comparator technologies, its regulatory status and the specific application (e.g., treatment indication / intended use, purpose, place and context) that is being explored as part of the assessment.
-Pertinent information on necessary investments, information requirements, tools or additional training specific to the technology should be included, as appropriate.
-The technology may form part of a treatment sequence, in which case the associated technologies in the sequence also need to be clearly defined and described.
+Information should be provided about the technology under assessment to include sufficient information on its technical characteristics to differentiate it from comparator technologies, its regulatory status and the specific application (for example, treatment indication and or intended use, purpose, place and context) that is being explored as part of the assessment.
+For example, information on the licensed indication and dose, frequency, route of administration, and duration of use is required for drugs.
+Details of associated diagnostic and prognostic tests should also be described.
+In fields where there is rapid product development, such as emerging digital technologies, sufficient information should be given about the design and features to distinguish different generations of the technology.
+This is particularly relevant when considering the applicability of clinical effectiveness data incorporated into the economic evaluation.

+Important information on necessary investments, information requirements, tools or additional training specific to the technology should be included, as appropriate.
+The technology may form part of a treatment sequence, in which case the associated technologies in the sequence must also be clearly defined and described.
+The treatment may be provided in a different setting to its comparators, or may require transport between healthcare providers, or may have additional storage requirements which could have important organisational and resource issues that need to be considered.

-2.3.
-Choice of comparator(s)
+2.3 Choice of comparator(s)

-The preferred comparator for the reference case is 'routine care', that is, the technology or technologies most widely used in clinical practice in Ireland.
-When both an economic assessment and BIA are conducted, the same comparator(s) should be used in both assessments.
+The preferred comparator for the reference case is 'routine care', that is, the technology or technologies most widely used in clinical practice in Ireland in the context of the target population.
+When both an economic evaluation and BIA are conducted, the same comparator(s) should be used in both assessments.

 The usual comparator should be 'routine care', that is, the treatment that is most widely used in clinical practice in Ireland.
 There may be more than one appropriate comparator technology because of variations in routine practice within the Irish healthcare system, including where routine practice may differ from what is considered best practice (as defined by evidence-based clinical practice guidelines) or the most appropriate care.
-When both an economic assessment and BIA are conducted, the same comparator(s) should be used in both assessments.
+When both an economic evaluation and BIA are conducted, the same comparator(s) should be used in both assessments.

-The comparators should be clearly identified and justified with sufficient detail provided, so that their relevance may be assessed.
+The comparator(s) should be clearly identified and justified with sufficient detail provided, so that their relevance may be assessed.
 Any technology may be considered for the comparator if it is part of established clinical practice for that indication in Ireland.
 The evidence of efficacy and safety included must be relevant to the target population and indication to which the assessment relates.
-In practice, this could mean, for example, that a pharmaceutical without marketing authorisation for the indication and target population defined in the assessment could be included as a comparator.
+In practice, this could mean, for example, that a drug without marketing authorisation for the indication and target population defined in the assessment could be included as a comparator.
 However, it must be evident that due regard has been given to the extent and quality of evidence for the unlicensed use.